My B.S.F. Projects

 Personal Blog Posts = Since my site has its own blog, there are also quite a few posts here that deal with Black Speculative Fiction.
 The topics of these posts are varied, but all of them deal with the ever growing movement of Black Speculative Fiction.
 The posts have been tagged with Black Speculative Fiction and a link to all the posts with that tag can be found here.

 Introduction to Black Speculative Fiction = I do a lecture where I introduce audiences to the basics of Black Speculative Fiction through visual examples and using my own expertise.
-I use this to demonstrate the importance of using speculative genres to discuss Black experiences and make people aware that Blackness in speculative fiction stretches beyond the Afrofuturism aesthetic.
-Here is a preview of said lecture and contact me if you are interested in having me give the lecture at an event.
+I use this to demonstrate the difference between fiction with Blackness present and fiction that centers Blackness.
+It is also designed to make people aware that Blackness in speculative fiction adds necessary layers to speculative fiction, providing fresher takes and making the genres more inclusive.
+Here is a preview of said lecture, and feel free to contact me if you are interested in having me give the lecture at an event.

 Elemental Series = Naturally, my main novel series is full of the tenets of Black Speculative Fiction.
 By following a primarily Black cast of characters as they journey to learn themselves and protect their world, I use the Elemental series to show that no matter who you are, where you come from, or what you look like, anyone can be super.
 Learn more about the Elemental series here.

 Other Creative Ventures = Most of my creative writing deals with some aspects of Black Speculative Fiction.
-As a fiction writer first and foremost, I have a number of published short stories that examine different aspects of Black Speculative Fiction and its tenets.
-Look here for my creative publications both with the Elemental series and outside of it.
+As a fiction writer first and foremost, I have a number of published short stories that examine different aspects of Black Speculative Fiction and its subsidiaries.
+Look here for my creative publications both within the Elemental series and outside of it.